Determining the best time to visit Capitol Reef National Park depends on what you want to see and do.

 - August highs 88 / lows 63

-Because the weather is good for outdoor activities at the parks, expect crowds at Capitol Reef in the fall.
+Because the weather is good for outdoor activities at the parks, expect crowds at Capitol Reef National Park in the fall.
 Starting your day off early before the parks get crowded is always our number one tip!

 The temperatures are starting to cool off in the fall months which makes is perfect for outdoor activities!